ark-aces/aces-listener-docs/source/includes/_errors.md

 # Errors

-ACES Encoded Listener API instances can return a set of standard HTTP errors classified by the response HTTP Status code.
+ACES Listener API instances can return a set of standard HTTP errors classified by the response HTTP Status code.

 An request body validation error returns a `400` HTTP Status Code and an error response body